Cover for Timothy Rhoton's Obituary

 He left us all with a better understanding of love, family, and community; and what it truly means to serve those that you cherish.
 He will be missed immensely, but his legacy carries on in lessons he passively imparted on everyone fortunate enough to share a conversation with him.

 A viewing will be held Friday October 17th at Owen's-Livingston Mortuary in Showlow, 6-8pm.
-There will be a memorial the following day October 18th in the LDS Church.
-Please check Owens-Livingston Mortuary online to confirm latest information.
+There will be a memorial the following day October 18th at the LDS Church in Lakeside at 11am.

 To order memorial trees or send flowers to the family in memory of Timothy Rhoton, please visit our flower store.